rda0/bootstrap/README.markdown

 There are two options to also allow reboot from within the guest after a Kernel upgrade:

 1. Using the `grub` bootloader, we can work around this, by creating a small boot disk.
 The disk needs a partition table for Grub to work properly.
 Grub is installed into the MBR of this disk.
 The first partition will contain the Kernel, initrd and Grub.
 The partition is mounted to `/boot`.
 The rest of the root file-system will be bootstrapped into a separate logical volume or image file, which only contains a file-system.
-If you carefully size the boot disk, you probably never have to resize it again.
-However, this is still not fully satisfying because two disks are needed at least.
+If you carefully size the boot disk, you should not need to resize it again.
+However, this is still not fully satisfying because at least two disks are needed.

 2. Using `extlinux` (`syslinux`) we can solve that problem.
-It does not need to be installed into an MBR and can be directly installed on a disk image file or logical volume without a partition table.
-We end up with a single disk image, containing a file-system only, which is bootable by QEMU-KVM.
+It does not need to be installed into an MBR and can be installed on a disk image file or logical volume without a partition table.
+We end up with a single disk containing a file-system only, which is bootable by QEMU-KVM.
 This is the default method used in this script.

 Requirements
 ------------